 - Redesign the [PTA name] logo

-- Create a strapline which identifies with what we believe
+- Create a strapline that reflects what we believe

 - Implement a suggestion box located in reception where parents can leave their ideas, suggestions and contact details